eth-cscs/firecrest/doc/source/tutorial.rst

 ===================

 Now let's download the output from the last simulation.
-It follows a similar workflow, as the non blocking uploading of a file.
+It follows a similar workflow, as the non-blocking uploading of a file.
-First we have to ask FirecREST to transfer the file from the machine's filesystem to the staging area.
+First, we have to ask FirecREST to transfer the file from the machine's filesystem to the staging area.
 As soon as the transfer is complete we have to FirecREST for the link from where we can download the file.

 The first step is a call to the `/storage/xfer-external/download <reference.html#put--storage-xfer-external-download>`__ endpoint.